TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 You can now login to Node1 or Node2 or even the Cloud.C-Labs.com/NMI and you will always see all three sensors!

-Check out the "Network Service" dashboard
+Check out the "Network Status" dashboard from earlier in the tutorial.
+If you login via Node2 you see the same reduced dashboard of your "Google DNS" Twin as you saw on the cloud-relay, but you do get all the essential information like the round-trip-time.

 ### What is this good for?